ljpatrick/marxpaint/docs/pt_br/README.txt

     Personal Files
     --------------
-      You can also create brushes, stamps and fonts in your own directory for Tux Paint to find.
+      You can also create brushes, stamps and fonts in your own directory for Marx Paint to find.

       Linux and Unix
       --------------
-        Your personal Tux Paint directory is "~/.tuxpaint/".
+        Your personal Marx Paint directory is "~/.marxpaint/".

-	That is, if your home directory is "/home/karl", then your Tux Paint directory is "/home/karl/.tuxpaint/".
+	That is, if your home directory is "/home/karl", then your Marx Paint directory is "/home/karl/.marxpaint/".

-	Don't forget the period (".") before the word 'tuxpaint'!
+	Don't forget the period (".") before the word 'marxpaint'!

       Windows
       -------
-        Your personal Tux Paint directory is named "userdata".
+        Your personal Marx Paint directory is named "userdata".

 	[ Where is it now? ]

-      To add brushes, stamps and fonts, create subdirectories under your personal Tux Paint directory named "brushes", "stamps" and "fonts", respectively.
+      To add brushes, stamps and fonts, create subdirectories under your personal Marx Paint directory named "brushes", "stamps" and "fonts", respectively.

-      (For example, if you created a brush named "flower.png", you would put it in "~/.tuxpaint/brushes/" under Linux or Unix.)
+      (For example, if you created a brush named "flower.png", you would put it in "~/.marxpaint/brushes/" under Linux or Unix.)

   Brushes
   -------
-    The brushes used for drawing with the Brush and Lines tools in Tux Paint are simply greyscale PNG images.
+    The brushes used for drawing with the Brush and Lines tools in Marx Paint are simply greyscale PNG images.

     The alpha (transparency) of the PNG image is used to determine the shape of the brush, which means that the shape can be 'anti-aliased' and even